fatso83/push-to-repo-test/README.md

-#ng-rest-deploy
+#deploy-by-push
-> Deployment script for the REST APIs for Norgesgruppen
+> Deployment script for git transport based deploys
+> Basically a fancier way of saying `git push -f remote-deploy-repo localBranch:remoteBranch`

 ## Installation

 ```
 npm install -g
 ```
+This will put a binary in your $PATH called `deploy-by-push`.
+When called it needs to have a file called `deploy.conf` in your current working directory.
+An example file is included.

 ## Intended usage
-From _any_ directory, you should be able to deploy by issuing
+From the directory you have `deploy.conf`, you should be able to deploy by issuing

 ```
-ng-rest-deploy --environment preproduction
+deploy-by-push --environment preproduction
 ```

-This will then check out the preproduction branch from GitHub into a temporary folder and push the latest commit (HEAD) into the Azure instance for preproduction.
+This will then check out the preproduction branch from your remote repo into a temporary folder and push the latest commit (HEAD) into the Azure instance for preproduction.

 ## Other options

 ```
-ng-rest-deploy --environment <ENV> [--force] [--local-repo] [commit hash]

-ENV             development | preproduction | production
-commit hash     the commit hash to use when pushing to Azure

-Options:
---local-repo    will use the current directory as the git repo to use
---force         will not prompt the user before deploying.
-Required for non-interactive shells
 ```